-21st JUNE is International Yoga Day.
-Yoga is not just a form of exercise but an ancient Indian philosophy that focuses on strength, flexibility, and breathing to balance our body and live a long healthy life.
-The main aim of the international yoga day is to raise awareness about the practice and the benefits of yoga.
-This day is celebrated in more than 170 countries across the world.
+An ancient Indian that focuses on strength, flexibility, and breathing to balance our body and live a long healthy life.
+The main aim of international yoga day is to raise awareness about the practice and its benefits to yoga.

 Some of the benefits attributed to Yoga are:

-Improved Metabolism: Yoga can help improve your basal metabolism, which results in a more efficient use of calories you ingest, thereby leading to maintenance of a healthy weight and muscle strength.
+It can help improve your basal metabolism, which results in more efficient use of calories you ingest, thereby leading to the maintenance of a healthy weight and muscle strength.

-Weight Reduction: Yoga is an effective exercise for muscle gain and weight loss, as well as general fitness.
+Yoga is the best exercise for muscle gain and weight loss.
 Weight loss is a result of improved muscle tone and metabolism, resulting in an improved calorie burn.
-Yoga combined with a sensible diet plan is a great way to achieve your weight goals.
+It combined with a sensible diet plan is a great way to achieve your weight goals.

-Better Sleep: Yoga not only helps you in reducing stress related problems but also gives you a better peace of mind and sleep.
-Some of the important Yoga asanas that aid in sleep are Uttanasana, Supine Spinal Twist asana, Supta Baddha Konasana, Supta Padangusthasana and Savasana etc.
+Helps you in reducing stress-related problems.
+And gives you better peace of mind and sleep.
+Some of the important asanas that aid in sleep are Uttanasana, Supine Spinal Twist asana, Supta Baddha Konasana, Supta Padangusthasana, Savasana, etc.

-Improved Blood Circulation: Yoga not only improves blood circulation but also keeps your body fit.
+It improves blood circulation and keeps your body fit.
 Improved blood flow results in healthier organs and glowing skin.
-Some of the yoga techniques with effects on circulation are Deep Breathing, Kapalbhati and Standing Postures.
+Some of the asanas techniques with effects on circulation are Deep Breathing, Kapalbhati, and Standing Postures.

-Better Posture: Through practicing Yoga one can become more flexible and improve muscle tone and strength, leading to a greatly improved posture.
+Through practicing asanas one can become more flexible and improve muscle tone and strength, leading to a greatly improved posture.

-Improved Psychological Health: Yoga helps to relieve stress and improve memory power along with calming down the mind and body.
-It relaxes the body and decreases the feelings of anxiety, stress, and depression.
+It helps to relieve stress and improve memory power along with calming down the mind and body.
+It relaxes the body and decreases feelings of anxiety, stress, and depression.

-Improvement In Gastrointestinal Health: Studies have shown that with regular practice of yoga, the digestive system is activated, and indigestion, gas, and other stomach related diseases are eliminated.
+Studies have shown that with regular practice of yoga, the digestive system is activated, and indigestion, gas, and other stomach-related diseases are eliminated.